ele-ai/hummingbot/README.md

 Hummingbot is an open source  framework that helps you build automated trading strategies, or **bots** that run on cryptocurrency exchanges.

-This code is free and publicly available under the Apache 2.0 open source license!
+This code is free and publicly available under the Apache 2.0 open source license!!

 ## Why Hummingbot?